-Training recurrent networks with backpropagation through time consists of applying backpropagation to the unrolled version of the network.
+Recurrent networks trained by backpropagation through time can be thought of as feed-forward networks with time steps being applied as subsequent layers, ie. backpropagation is applied to the "unrolled" version of the recurrent network.
 Recall that for the insideness problem the prediction error is evaluated after the last unrolling step.
-Thus, depending on the image size and the shape of the curve a large number of unrolling steps may be required to train the network (e.g. the number of unrolling steps for the networks shown in Section 3.2 is bounded by $N^2$ ).
-It is well known that for a large number of unrolling steps backpropagation through time has difficulties capturing long-range relationships [4].
+Thus, depending on the image size and the shape of the curve a large number of unrolling steps may be required to train the network (e.g. the number of unrolling steps for the networks shown in Sec.
+3 is bounded by N^2).
+It is well known that for a large number of unrolling steps backpropagation through time has difficulties capturing long-range relationships [23].
 Moreover, the memory requirements are proportional to the number of unrolling steps, making it difficult to scale in practice.

-A plethora of attempts have been made to alleviate the problems of learning with a large number of unrolling steps, e.g. [15, 32, 11].
-Here we introduce a simple yet effective strategy to reduce the number of unrolling steps to learn insideness.
+A plethora of attempts have been made to alleviate the problems of learning with a large number of unrolling steps, e.g. [24-26].
+Here we introduce a simple yet effective strategy for reducing the number of unrolling steps required to learn insideness.
 Our strategy consists of training the network with small images as they require a smaller number of unrolling steps.
 To test the network with bigger image sizes, we just unroll it a larger number of steps.
-Since the recurrent network can learn the coloring routine (Section 3.2), it is possible to generalize to larger images and more complex curves.
-As we have shown before, this routine does not contain long-range operations because it just takes into account $3 \times 3$ neighbourhoods; the long-range relationships are captured by applying the coloring routine multiple times.
+Since the recurrent network can learn the coloring routine (Sec.
+3), it is possible to generalize to larger images and more complex curves.
+As we have shown before, this routine does not contain long-range operations because it takes into account only 3×3 neighbourhoods; the long-range relationships are captured by applying the coloring routine multiple times.

-Note that by using small images there is the risk that the dataset lacks enough variability and the network does not generalize beyond the few cases seen during training.
+Note that by using small images there is a risk that the dataset lacks enough variability and the network does not generalize beyond the few cases seen during training.
 Thus, there is a trade-off between the variability in the dataset and the number of unrolling steps required.
-In the following, we explore this trade-off and show that adjusting the image size and the number of unrolling steps leads to large gains of generalization accuracy.
+In the following section, we explore this trade-off and show that adjusting the image size and the number of unrolling steps leads to large gains of generalization accuracy.